The Flash season 3: Design

 Practical effects and costume for Savitar were created by Legacy Effects.
 Kreisberg noted, "The suit's body lights were all practical, which I think was actually one of the hardest parts of the process.
 One light would go out and...Oh God, we'd be screwed!"
 The Killer Frost costume seen in the third season differs substantially from that seen in season two; while the earlier version was simply leather pants and a jacket, this one includes fishnets, thigh-high boots and a cape.
 The season introduces Wally West as Kid Flash, and the costume was designed to look exactly as in the comics.
 The Flash costume of the Barry Allen from 2024 was designed to look more sleek and form fitting than the present Barry's costume, and additionally features a more prominent yellow belt.

 Filming

-Production for the season began on July 6, 2016 in Vancouver.
+Production for the season began on July 6, 2016, in Vancouver.
 The episode "The Once and Future Flash" marked Tom Cavanagh's return to directing after a decade; he previously directed three episodes of the TV series Ed (2000–2004).
 Production concluded on April 22, 2017.

 Music

-All music composed by Blake Neely.
+All music is composed by Blake Neely.